AI-vidence/antakia/README.md

 pip install -e .
 ```

+You'll also need to install Git LFS to download our CSV files in /data.
+See https://git-lfs.com

 ### :whale: Installation with docker

 Be sure to have a Docker engine running on your computer.